andre-st/goodreads-toolbox/likeminded.md

 ...
 [100%] Fertl, Herbert L.          #16159494   1 books    1.03s
 Done.
-Loading reviews for 1625 author books:
+Loading readers of 1625 author books:
 [  0%] First as Tragedy, Then as Farce           #6636487    2278 memb     134.20s
 [  0%] The Parallax View                         #18910      1039 memb      66.35s
 [  0%] The Year of Dreaming Dangerously          #15901602    949 memb      50.08s